Digital Radio Mondiale: Audio source coding

 However, with the development of MPEG-4 xHE-AAC, which is an implementation of MPEG Unified Speech and Audio Coding, the DRM standard was updated and the two speech-only coding formats, CELP and HVXC, were replaced.
 USAC is designed to combine the properties of a speech and a general audio coding according to bandwidth constraints and so is able to handle all kinds of programme material.
 Given that there were few CELP and HVXC broadcasts on-air, the decision to drop the speech-only coding formats has passed without issue.

-Many broadcasters still use the HE-AAC coding format because it still offers an acceptable audio quality, somewhat comparable to FM broadcast at bitrates above about 15 kbit/s.
+Many broadcasters still use the HE-AAC coding format because it still offers an acceptable audio quality at bitrates above about 15 kbit/s.
 However, it is anticipated that in future, most broadcasters will adopt xHE-AAC.

-Additionally, as of v2.1, the popular Dream software can broadcast using the Opus coding format.
-Whilst not within the current DRM standard the inclusion of this codec is provided for experimentation.
-Aside from perceived technical advantages over the MPEG family such as low latency (delay between coding and decoding), the codec is royalty-free and has an open source implementation.
-It is an alternative to the proprietary MPEG family whose use is permitted at the discretion of the patent holders.
-Unfortunately it has a substantially lower audio quality than xHE-AAC at low bitrates, which are a key to conserve bandwidth.
-In fact, at 8 Kbps Opus actually sounds worse than analog shortwave radio.
-A video showing the comparison between Opus and xHE-AAC is available here.
-Equipment manufacturers currently pay royalties for incorporating the MPEG codecs.
+DRM30, unlike HD Radio on the medium wave, allows multiprogramming.

 Bandwidth

 DRM broadcasting can be done using a choice of different bandwidths: